thompsonbear/netmath/README.md

 # netmath

-Helper functions and methods built on top of the net/netip standard Go libraries for network based calculations
+Helper functions and methods built on top of the net/netip standard Go libraries for sub/network based calculations